ForeverExe/SmartPot/README.md

 # Known Issues

 - Messages used for discovery (device info) and settings should be sent with a QOS 2 for major certainty of correct message delivery, but *QOS 2 is not yet implemented in adafruit's publish method*.
-- The model has some tolerance issues in the area dedicated to slot the electronics.
+- The printed model has some tolerance issues in the area dedicated to slot the electronics.
 The areas are needed to be increased in size or lightly milled in order to fit.

 # Gallery